AliMuhammad229/AI_106394/Assign1/README.md

 1. We learned that, how to train and test our data on any classification problem and simply predict our digit/labels.
 2. After applying convolution and filter on test and training data, we see that it will get better accuracy and score.
 3. Let’s suppose we got score of 0.95% after applying Categorial Naïve Baser and then fit our model on test data and then predict labels so we can achieve 0.990 accuracy.
-4. We also learned how to implement hot-encoding on each number.
-For example: we have a digit 9 so:
-                                    000000001
-on bit of 9th index remaining bits are off.
-Through one hot encoding we can evaluate of original training data and no. of labels.